Hike back in time at Red Bay, UNESCO World Heritage SiteBy Newfoundland & Labrador

 Once known as The Whaling Capital of the World, it is here, in this naturally creative and curious place that travellers can hear the long whispers of history on the wind, and discover what life was like for Basque whalers in the early 1500s.

-Today Red Bay is one of North America’s greatest archaeological sites and the province’s fourth UNESCO World Heritage Site.
+Today Red Bay is one of North America’s greatest archaeological sites and is also a UNESCO World Heritage Site.
 A testament to the fact that, five hundred years later, this impressive harbour still appeals to explorers with an insatiable sense of adventure, driven to discover exotic places far off the beaten path.

 And to get a real look at the land the Basque fell in love with, we recommend lacing up your hiking boots.